IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 ## 1. What are operators
 [Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) are extensions to Kubernetes that make use of custom resources to manage Kubernetes applications and their components.
-Operators are used used to automate software configuration and maintenance activities that are typically done by human operators.
+Operators are used to automate software configuration and maintenance activities that are typically done by human operators.
 That's why they are called operators.
 Kubernetes is great at managing stateless applications, but when you need more complex configuration details for a stateful application, such as a database, that is when operators are very useful.
 Other more complex lifecycle management tasks such as patches and minor